utksrivastva/utksrivastva/README.md

 -->
 # Hello, I'm Utkarsh! 👋

-I'm a software engineer by profession. 👨🏻‍💻

 ## About Me

 - 🔭 I’m currently working as a Senior Software Engineer at Deloitte.

-- 🌱 I’m currently learning master AWS, JAM Stack, and Vue.
+- 🌱 I’m currently learning AWS, JAM Stack, and Vue.

 - 👯 I’m looking to collaborate on Open-Source Projects.